esbenscriver/replicate-dupuy-galichon-qe-2022/README.md

 # Description
-This project aims at replicating the empirical results of [Dupuy and Galichon (2022)](https://doi.org/10.3982/QE928) who estimates the value of job attributes and workers productivity from US data for 2017.
+This project aims at replicating the empirical results of [Dupuy and Galichon (2022)](https://doi.org/10.3982/QE928) who estimates the value of job amenities and labor productivity for the US for 2017.
 Their estimate relies on maximum likelihood estimation of a one-to-one matching model with transferable utility, where the demand and supply of labor is given by the logit formula.
 This estimation procedure simultaneously fits both the matching patterns and the wage curve.

 Dupuy and Galichon have made their Matlab code and dataset publicly available.
 However, we were unable to execute their code without making modifications.
 Therefore, we implemented their estimation procedure in Python, and our implementation is publicly available in this repository.

 ## Replication of descriptive statistics
-Below, we have succesfully replicated Table 1 of Dupuy and Galichon (2022) that show some descriptive statistics for the analyzed data set.
+The data set contains a cross section of 3,454 employed individuals for 2017.
+Below, we have succesfully replicated Table 1 of Dupuy and Galichon that show some descriptive statistics for the analyzed data set.

 |                     |   Mean |   Std |   Min |    Max |
 |:--------------------|-------:|------:|------:|-------:|